 Healthcare, by design, is a multidisciplinary profession in which doctors, nurses, and health professionals from various specialties must work together, communicate often, and share resources.
 A successful multidisciplinary health team strives to make the most comprehensive assessment of a patient’s situation and to follow it up with a full-range plan of treatment.
 Teams may also work together to create and promote health initiatives for diverse communities and to provide education to instill disease-prevention behaviors amongst patients.

 Teamwork Is a Cornerstone of Good OutcomesClinical care has become more complex and specialized, forcing medical staffs to deliver complicated health services and to quickly learn new skills.
-Other factors, such as aging populations and the increase of chronic diseases (diabetes, cancer, heart disease) and the task of managing patients suffering from multiple health problems have forced medical staffs into the multidisciplinary approach.
+Other factors, such as aging populations with older adults living longer, and the increase of chronic diseases (diabetes, cancer, heart disease) as well as the task of managing patients suffering from multiple health problems have forced medical staffs into the multidisciplinary approach.

-Researchers have found that when healthcare professionals work together, the number of medical errors is reduced and the level of patient safety rises; additionally, teamwork has been found to diminish the work culture issues that lead to professional burnout.
-One reason is that health teams help break down the hierarchy and centralized power of health organizations, giving more leverage to healthcare workers and producing a higher level of work satisfaction.
+Researchers have found that when healthcare professionals work together, the number of medical errors is reduced and the level of patient safety rises; additionally, teamwork has been found to diminish the work-culture issues that lead to professional burnout.
+One reason is that health teams that include social workers, occupational therapists and other specialty areas help break down the hierarchy and centralized power of health organizations, giving more leverage to healthcare workers and producing a higher level of work and job satisfaction.
+Another factor is improved patient-centered care for the long-term.

 Because teamwork is centered on solid communication, patients and their families sometimes feel more at ease and report that they accept prescribed treatments and feel more satisfied with their healthcare regimens when a multidisciplinary teamwork approach is in place.